Skip to main content

 1. Take time to adjust.

-When you start working overnight, your normal schedule gets completely flipped around.
-Now, you’re sleeping when it’s light outside and awake when it’s dark.
-This takes some time to get used to.
+When you start working overnight, you have to get used to sleeping when it’s light outside and being awake when it’s dark.

 Allow your mind and body to adjust to the different work hours.
 You can do this by: